 Culinary expertise

-It goes without saying that the Chef de Partie needs to have extensive culinary expertise.
+It goes without saying that a Chef de Partie must have extensive culinary expertise.

-Ideally, this expertise should be a combination of theoretical knowledge gained in culinary school and practical skills gained by working in a commercial kitchen environment.
+Ideally, this expertise combines theoretical knowledge from culinary school with hands-on experience gained working in commercial kitchens.

 Leadership ability